trollLemon/DiscordBot_improved/README.md

 # DiscordBot_improved
-Discord Bot written in GO, with other services written in python.
-Revisited my discord bot project, and decided to rewrite it in go.
+Discord Bot written in go, with other services written in go/python.